simongravelle/lammps-input-files/colloidal-suspension/liquid-exfoliation-graphene/README.md

 ### How to

-From the 'Construction' folder, run the GenerateData.m script using Matlab (Octave should also work with a few modification).
+From the 'Construction' folder, run the GenerateData.m script using Octave.
 From the 'Equilibration' folder, run the input.lammps script using LAMMPS.
 Finally, run the input.lammps script within the 'Run' folder using LAMMPS.
 If you are new to LAMMPS and VMD, you can find [tutorials and instructions here](https://lammpstutorials.github.io/).

 ### Output